MustafaRcodes/Canadian-Housing-Market-Descriptive-Analytics-and-Predictive-Modelling-/README.md

 Insights:SP/LP ratio: selling price/listing price.

-=1: balanced market
+equal to = 1 balanced market
-1: sellers' market
+ 1 sellers' market

-< 1: buyers' market
+Less than < 1: buyers' market

 Aside from condo apartments and detached house is Peel and Halton, the other home types are seller' market. indicating that prices for those properties are relatively more reasonable compared to others.

 <img width="597" alt="Pic 7" src="https://github.com/MustafaRcodes/Canadian-Housing-Market-Descriptive-Analytics-and-Predictive-Modelling-/assets/150495517/b06a1c35-7917-4c31-9fb9-b5f85971c525">